 What you'll study

-The information below reflects the currently intended course structure and module details.
-Updates may be made on an annual basis and revised details will be published through Programme Specifications ahead of each academic year.
+The information below is intended as an example only, featuring module details for the current year of study.
+Modules are reviewed on an annual basis and may be subject to future changes – revised details will be published through Programme Specifications ahead of each academic year.
 Please see Terms and Conditions of Study for more information.

 How you'll be assessed

-Foundation modules are assessed by a combination of written exams and / or coursework assignments.
+Foundation modules are assessed via written exams and/or coursework assignments.
 Some modules are continually assessed throughout the year.
 Typical coursework assignments include: laboratory reports, essays, presentations, assessed tutorials, workshops and peer review (review fellow students’ performance).
 It is expected that for every hour you are in a structured class, you should spend two hours of your own time researching, writing up, learning work or doing set questions etc.

 Elite athlete pathway available